nibrasohin/ClioPhoebe/Readme.md

 `setup():`
  * Creates a connection to s3
- * Gets the bucket to look for missing datas
+ * Gets the bucket in which to look for missing datas
  * Initializes feed and transmuter objects

 `create_connection():`